 Meta's provision will be valid for Ukraine, Poland, Latvia, Lithuania, Estonia, Slovakia, Hungary and Romania.
 Russia would also have been included, had the Duma not decided to delete Instagram as well (after the cancellation of Facebook).

-In its defense, the company made the following statement:
+In its defense, the company reported the following statement:

 These are temporary measures designed to preserve the voice and expression of people facing an invasion.
-As always, we are banning calls for violence against the Russians outside the narrow context of the current invasion.
+As always, we are prohibiting calls for violence against Russians outside the narrow context of the current invasion.

-Just as the Russian military is preparing to receive a series of "negative comments", the Azov Battalion - a Ukrainian neo-Nazi military unit - can be praised by users.
+Just as the Russian army is preparing to receive a series of "negative comments", the Azov Battalion – a Ukrainian neo-Nazi military unit – will be able to be praised by users.

 This choice, questionable from several points of view, does nothing but demonstrate the power of Meta.